 - Standup Paddle Boarding: Enjoy some standup paddleboarding depending on water conditions.
-You can rent the boards at almost any surf shop.
-The shop can suggest the best point of entry given the current conditions.
+You can rent the boards at almost any surf shop, and the shop can suggest the best point of entry, given the current conditions.

 Nearby Oahu Beaches

 The Waikiki neighborhood extends from Ala Wai Canal in the northwest.
-It also boasts a beautiful local 100-acre known as Ala Moana Beach Park, with a mile-long stretch of sand on the northern side.
+It also boasts a beautiful 100-acre Ala Moana Beach Park, with a mile-long stretch of sand on the northern side.
 On the East, you can find Diamond Head.
 The surf here is known for a long, rolling break, ideal for taking a surf or paddleboard lesson.
-The ocean is relatively calm year-round, but it's pretty shallow with numerous rocks.
+The ocean is relatively calm year-round, but it's pretty shallow, with numerous rocks.